 Wireless devices can be deployed in hard-to-access locations if necessary, including storage areas and inside display cases, giving personnel easy access to the data using mobile devices.

-For example, Bluetooth Smart technology enables curators to download the readings wirelessly from up to 100 feet away with just a smart phone or tablet.
+For example, Bluetooth Smart data loggers enable curators to download the readings wirelessly from up to 100 feet away with just a smartphone or tablet.
 Historical data and real-time data are equally accessible.

 Logging Unattended With Standalone Devices:

 If your exhibit areas or storage areas have multiple walls or obstructions, then you may want a wired or standalone solution instead.
 Standalone dataloggers perform unattended temperature monitoring completely independent of a PC.
 These are most commonly USB data loggers which can be set to record on their own.
 Simple, direct USB connection enables users to quickly and easily download each datalogger’s data directly to a PC via the USB cable.

 These devices commonly feature alarming capability notifying you the moment that your values go out of specification in a variety of ways including text warnings, emails, LED status lights and more.